-Get Recipe from Computer.
+Disk.
 To load a different recipe into the Recipe editor, select Get Recipe From: Disk .
 A dialog box will open with a list of the furnace recipes stored on the furnace computer.

-Get Recipe from Furnace.
+Furnace.
 To load the recipe running in the furnace controller into the Recipe editor, select Get Recipe From: Process.
 The values from the recipe running in the furnace controller will be loaded into the editor.